 IOSH employ nearly 200 people and have outlined further measures they have in place to ensure inclusivity within their organisation, such as:

-- Ensuring that factors such as age, gender, race, medical conditions, disabilities, sexual orientation and other areas are included within their health, safety and wellbeing strategy, their business rules and their risk assessments;
+- Ensuring that factors such as age, gender, race, medical conditions, disabilities, sexual orientation and other areas are included within their health, safety and wellbeing strategy, their business rules (here’s a great place to get started on framing the right rules for the firm) and their risk assessments;

 - Supporting inclusivity and diversity within health and safety, including addressing both the age and gender bias in the profession by proactively promoting professional development opportunities to everyone who identifies as a woman and young people;